SonjaIM/Health_Digital-Trust/README.md

-# Health_Digital-Trust

-On Social Costs of Data Sovereignty and Data-Driven Decision-Making
+# On Social Costs of Data Sovereignty and Data-Driven Decision-Making

-The Case of Health and Digital Trust
+# The Case of Health and Digital Trust

 Sonja Müller